awsdocs/amazon-redshift-developer-guide/doc_source/ST_ExteriorRing-function.md

 # ST\_ExteriorRing<a name="ST_ExteriorRing-function"></a>

 ST\_ExteriorRing returns a closed linestring that represents the exterior ring of an input polygon\.
+The dimension of the returned geometry is the same as that of the input geometry\.

 ## Syntax<a name="ST_ExteriorRing-function-syntax"></a>